norbert-acedanski/supernatural-guide/README.md

 - In S15E12 Reaper Death reveals, that Jack, Sam and Dean are the messengers of GODs destruction
 - Sam and Dean from Alternate timeline appear in S15E13
 - Jacks Soul is restored in S15E13, when he went to the Garden of Eden
+- GOD and Amara merge into one being in S15E17

 # TODO:
 - finish all seasons and episodes.